 Related: The Best White Wines

-Best Sparkling: Patrick Bottex Bugey-Cerdon La Cueille
+Patrick Bottex Bugey-Cerdon La Cueille

 Bubbles, rosé and a dash of residual sweetness—what could go wrong here?
 In the case of Patrick Bottex, absolutely nothing.
 This non-vintage wine is produced via the méthode ancestrale, meaning that fermentation is halted within the bottle and residual sugar remains trapped in the wine.
 This delicious sparkler hails from the Bugey-Cerdon region of France and is perfect for sipping with fruit-based desserts, raspberries, cookies or pungent cheeses with fruit preserves.

-Best Champagne: Laurent-Perrier Harmony Demi-Sec
+Laurent-Perrier Harmony Demi-Sec Champagne N.V.

 For refreshment, elegance and a touch of sweet sophistication, look no further than Demi-Sec Champagne.
 This style of bubbles has a well-balanced dosage, meaning that a solid mixture of still wine and sugar is added to the Champagne post-vinification to boost its sweetness.
 This gorgeous bottle comes from one of Champagne’s most prominent houses and boasts rich flavors of dried fruits, grilled almonds and honeyed stone fruit.
 The wine’s full-bodied and unctuous palate makes it perfect for serving with savory dishes and desserts, from Caprese salads to pastries and petits fours.

-Read Next: The Best Champagnes
+Related: The Best Champagnes

-Best Under $20: Elio Perrone Sourgal Moscato d'Asti
+Elio Perrone Sourgal Moscato d'Asti

 This under-$20 bottle from Asti (Piedmont, Italy) is the perfect pre-dinner aperitif, as its soft flavor profile and slight sweetness prepare the palate for a long meal.
 Moscatos from Asti are known for their perfumed aromatics and captivating flavor profiles.
 This bottle is loaded with flavors of fruit cocktail, citrus rind, grapefruit juice and white blossoms.
 Pair with prosciutto-wrapped melon or fresh fruit skewers for a light snack.